ScanMeFindMe/resources/texts/en/static/text.md

 <h3>Marketing.</h3>

-<p>Marketers use text QR codes as part of their marketing efforts to increase leads and conversions..
+<p>Marketers use text QR codes as part of their marketing efforts to increase leads and conversions.
 For example, customers scan the QR code on a product that contains a discount code.</p>

 <h2>FAQ</h2>

 <h3>Can text QR codes work offline?</h3>

 <p>Yes.
-A text QR code is static and stores the original information, meaning customers can decode the content without an active internet connection.</p>
+A text QR code is static and stores the original information, meaning customers can decode the content without an active internet connection.
+However depending on the content of the text, the smartphone may require internet to proceed to the next step, for example, you can scan a QR code that contains a URL and see it but you can't follow this URL without internet.</p>

 <h3>How many characters can be stored in a text QR code?</h3>